alexanghh/mat2-web/README.md

 # How to deploy it?

-Since mat2 isn't available in debian stable yet, you might want to add this to /etc/apt/preferences.d/ to be able to install `mat2` via apt.
+Since mat2 isn't available in Debian stable [yet](https://0xacab.org/jvoisin/mat2/issues/76), you might want to add the following to your `/etc/apt/preferences.d/` to be able to install `mat2` via apt:

 ```
 Package: *